Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Methods

 \subsection{Warm dark matter model}

 In the CDM model, fluctuations in the dark matter density field are expected to exist at small scales (high wavenumbers).
 This predicts numerous low-mass dark matter halos ($10^6 - 10^8 \ M_{\odot}$) that should host satellite galaxies.
 However, observations show fewer satellites, suggesting either suppressed star formation in these halos or an overprediction of substructure by CDM.
 Small-scale structure presents an opportunity to probe CDM in a new regime.
-This is an exciting prospect since various dark matter models beyond standard cold dark matter (CDM) produce small-scale cutoffs in the density power spectrum, including warm dark matter (WDM, in which the dark matter has a significant initial velocity dispersion) \citep{WDM} and fuzzy dark matter (FDM, in which an extremely low dark matter particle mass makes quantum effects appear on galactic scales) \citep{fuzzy}.
+This is an exciting prospect since various dark matter models beyond standard cold dark matter (CDM) produce small-scale cutoffs in the density power spectrum, including WDM (in which the dark matter has a significant initial velocity dispersion) \citep{WDM} and fuzzy dark matter (FDM, in which an extremely low dark matter particle mass makes quantum effects appear on galactic scales) \citep{fuzzy}.

-Current direct observational constraints on the small-scale power spectrum extend up to comoving wavenumbers of $k\sim 10 \ \rm{Mpc}^{-1}$, primarily from Lyman-$\alpha$ forest measurements at $z=4-5.4$ \citep{2023PhRvD.108b3502V,2021PhRvL.126g1302R, 2017PhRvL.119c1302I}.
-However, these estimates are subject to systematic uncertainties related to reionization and the astrophysical heating of the intergalactic medium.
-An important advantage of 21-cm observations is that they probe high redshifts, when the universe was more homogeneous, density fluctuations were more linear, and complex astrophysics had not yet had time to operate (in the Dark Ages, in particular).
+Current robust, direct observational constraints on the small-scale power spectrum extend up to comoving wavenumbers of $k\sim 10 \ \rm{Mpc}^{-1}$, primarily from Lyman-$\alpha$ forest measurements at $z=4-5.4$ \citep{2023PhRvD.108b3502V,2021PhRvL.126g1302R, 2017PhRvL.119c1302I}; these correspond to a minimum WDM mass of $\sim 3$~keV and a minimum FDM mass of $\sim 2\times 10^{-21}$~eV.
+However, these estimates are subject to systematic uncertainties related to reionization and the astrophysical heating of the intergalactic medium \citep{2021MNRAS.502.2356G}.
+An important advantage of 21-cm observations is that they probe high redshifts, when the Universe was more homogeneous, density fluctuations were more linear, and complex astrophysics had not yet had time to operate (in the Dark Ages, in particular).
 Also, the typical length scale probed by the clumping effect on the 21-cm signal is an order of magnitude smaller than current limits, corresponding to a mass scale that is 3 orders of magnitude smaller.